2025

 For example, you could hold meetings outside of office hours.
 Or, you could invite employees to bring their children to work.
 These actions encourage employees to open up about personal problems.

 Empowerment means giving employees the authority to make decisions related to their jobs.
 It is all about promoting an inclusive culture.
-Without empowerment, employees may not know how to solve problems or take the initiative. it negates efforts of creating an inclusive and diverse workforce.
+With empowerment, employees may know how to solve problems or take the initiative. it negates efforts to create an inclusive and diverse workforce.

-Employees need to feel empowered to perform in an effective way.
+Employees need to feel empowered to perform effectively.
 They must believe that they have the skills and knowledge necessary to succeed.

-To empower your employees, come up with inclusion programs that give them opportunities to participate in decision-making.
+To empower your employees, develop inclusion programs that allow them to participate in decision-making.
 For example, you might assign them to a committee.
 You could also allow them to vote on important company policies and associate with the company culture.

 You can also allow them to give constructive feedback.
 Feedback helps employees improve their performance.
 In any case, feedback is a form of communication between two parties.
 One party gives information to another party.